zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void OnClientRoleChangedHandler(int oldRole, int newRole)
 ```

-When you set the channel profile as Live Broadcast when calling `setChannelProfile`, this callback is triggered when there is any role change in the channel.
+When you set the channel profile as Live Broadcast when calling the `setChannelProfile` method, the SDK triggers this callback when a user role changes in the channel.

 <table>
 <colgroup>